arunsadhasivam/AdobeAEMCQ/AemProjects/simple/after run maven.md

 iMPORTANT:
 ==========
-    3)WHEN creating the page through siteadmin page http://localhost:4502/siteadmin# when try to select the template in site admin , created page in /apps folder comes only when attribute in crxde path apps/webApi/templates/webApiTemplate has "allowedpaths" with some context path like /content/WebApi or /content/webApi(/.*)? or /content(/.*)?
+ WHEN creating the page through siteadmin page http://localhost:4502/siteadmin# when try to select the template in site admin , created page in /apps folder comes only when attribute in crxde path apps/webApi/templates/webApiTemplate has "allowedpaths" with some context path like /content/WebApi or  /content/webApi(/.*)? or /content(/.*)?